farooqkz/farooqkz.github.io/content/religion/how-to-study-quran.md

 Quran is a text and book which Muslims, followers of the one who claimed to be a prophet named Muhammad, believe about 1400 years ago it was sent down to their prophet from Allah or God(the former is the special name for God in Arabic).

-In this post, I share my thoughts as an amateur Quran researcher for the others in the hope that these notes would be useful for the others.
+In this post, I share my thoughts as an amateur Quran researcher for others in the hope that these notes would be useful for others.
 I have not got any certificate or anything from religious schools or whatever.
 I am a simple programmer(Python and Javascript mostly) who sometimes does some research on this text.

 Quran is like a deep ocean.
 It is large amount of text but also very deep.
 If there is something in nature which can be compared to Quran, it would be a deep and big ocean.